 Common signs to watch for:

-There are numerous types of Daphne, which range in toxicity.
-This common hedge and shrub is found throughout North America.
-The toxins, diterpenes, are found in the bark, leaves and fruit and are similar to the toxins found in the Euphorbiaceae family.
-When ingested, clinical signs of ulceration or blistering of the mouth, esophagus, and stomach can be seen.
-Other signs of drooling, vomiting, bloody diarrhea, coma, and death can also be seen when consumed.
-These fruits have a very bitter taste which often deters large ingestions.
+There are numerous species of Daphne in the Thymelaeaceae family of plants, all with varying degrees of toxicity.
+Most of them are known for their scented flowers and poisonous berries (fruit).
+This common hedge, shrub, and rock garden plant is found throughout North America.
+The toxins, diterpenes, are found in the bark, leaves and fruit.
+When ingested by animals, ulceration or blistering of the mouth, esophagus, and stomach may occur.
+Other signs may include drooling, vomiting, bloody diarrhea.
+Following large ingestion of this plant, seizures, coma, and death are possible (though rare).
+The fruits have a very bitter taste which often deters large ingestions.
 This plant is also toxic to farm animals.

 Poison type: Plants